longhorn/longhorn/enhancements/20230815-engine-upgrade-enforcement.md

 ### Related Issues

 https://github.com/longhorn/longhorn/issues/5842

 ## Motivation

-Longhorn needs to be able to safely deprecated and remove the certain fields, such as [[TASK] Remove deprecated instances field and instance type from instance manager CR #5844](https://github.com/longhorn/longhorn/issues/5844)
+Longhorn needs to be able to upgrade safely without risking compatibility issue with older version engine images.
+Without this enhancement, we are facing various challenges like dealing with potential operation failures and increased maintenance overhead.

 ### Goals